carlos-rian/pysqlx-engine/docs/tutorial.md

     """
     print("creating...")
     resp = await db.execute(stmt)
-    # resp is zero because not have rows affect.
+    # resp is zero because it has no rows affected
     print(f"created: {resp}")